-Fort Langley is a picturesque riverfront town in the Fraser Valley with a historic fort, museums, cycling and walking trails, and quaint little shops.
+Fort Langley is a picturesque riverfront town in the Fraser Valley not far from Vancouver with a historic fort, museums, walking trails and quaint shops.

 Community by the Fort